-One day while on a run with Todd Sotkiewicz, the President and General Manager of Lonely Planet at the time, Ian mentioned he was spending more time in Napa Valley – and Todd encouraged him to start writing about his experiences in the region, focusing on wine related content.
+One day while jogging with Todd Sotkiewicz, the President and General Manager of Lonely Planet at the time, Ian mentioned he was spending more time in Napa Valley.
+Todd encouraged him to start writing about his experiences in the region, focusing on wine related content.
 Ian found a new passion – becoming a storyteller and a wine writer – because when you write about wine, invariably the story becomes the accompanying intrigue.
 He pursued his writing, ultimately becoming Wine Country Director for Metropolitan Media, responsible for wine related content for their 7×7 Magazine and website.
 He has also written for a number of respected publications including Wine Enthusiast, Napa Sonoma Magazine and Napa Valley Life among others.

-During an interview with musician Mat Kearney for an article he was writing for Wine Enthusiast magazine Mat astutely asked Ian if he ever would like to be on the other end of the ‘story’ – rather than always telling other people’s stories.
-Perhaps this was a foreshadowing reference to Ian one day owning his own winery.
+During an interview with musician Mat Kearney for an article he was writing for Wine Enthusiast magazine Mat astutely asked Ian if he ever would like to be on the other end of the ‘story’, rather than always telling other people’s stories.
+Perhaps this was a foreshadowing reference to Ian one day owning his own wine brand.
 Mat also offered one of his executive contacts at Whole Foods should Ian ever want to pursue winemaking.

 Mat introduced Ian to his manager at the time Steve Smith who is well known in the music world for his talents managing artists and strategic partnerships.
 Both bonded over their shared love of music and wine; incidentally, Ian plays guitar in a band called High Noon – their album Miles & Miles is available on iTunes.

 Rather than Ian becoming another client, John suggested a partnership in which the three men create their own wine together.
 They decided to call their new label, J.W.
 Thomas Wines – taking the first initial in John’s name and the first initial in Ian’s last name.
-The name also paid homage to the downtown Napa restaurant ‘The Thomas’ where they met when they decided to create this label.
+The name also paid homage to the downtown Napa restaurant in business at that time, ‘The Thomas’ where they met when they decided to create this label.
 And ultimately, they were able to secure a contract with Whole Foods.

 Through Mat’s music connections, they created a number of other labels with various artists including Brett Dennen and one of Hawaii’s most popular artists, Amy Hānaialiʻi Gilliom.
 Ian recalls how Dennen wines were founded.
 He was at lunch with Steve attempting to converse with him, but Steve was on the phone the entire time.
 Then one of Ian’s favorite songs started playing by Dennen and Ian told Steve to put the phone down.
 Steve randomly informed him that he was on the phone with Dennen.
 Crazy coincidence?
 Yes.